AlbertoPerezGant/Object-classification-in-depth/README.md

 Download and extract one of the models from https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API#use-existing-config-file-for-your-model page.

 We use Faster-RCNN Inception v2 for this example.
-Extracted ´´´frozen_inference_graph.pb´´´ is expected to be in the working directory when running the script.
+Extracted frozen_inference_graph.pb is expected to be in the working directory when running the script.

 It has been adapted for depth filtering.